Brighton Bathing Boxes: Location and surrounding environment

 Behind Dendy Street Beach lies the Dr Jim Willis Reserve, an area of geomorphological and regional vegetation significance.
+In 1994 Jim (Dr J.H.
+Willis A.M.) wrote:

+I have studied the native plants of Brighton for 57 years ...
+The dune carries the last vestige of natural vegetation to be found anywhere along Brighton's foreshore.
+Its conservation value and high scientific importance cannot be overstated - not a square metre of it ought to be disturbed for any purpose.

 The historical sea levels of Port Phillip can be interpreted at this location.
 At the end of the last ice age rising global sea levels flooded Port Phillip to about 1 to 2 metres higher than present sea level.
 The waves of Port Phillip are likely to have actively eroded the escarpment of the Brighton Coastal Plain here.